 The Federal Art Project, administered by the Works Progress Administration, ran from 1935–43 and within a year of the start was employing some 5,500 artists, teachers, designers, craftsmen, photographers and researchers.
 Some of the most important works that came out of these projects were murals in public buildings inspired by the example of the Mexican Muralists.
 These programmes gave an enormous boost to art in America, not least by raising the morale of artists and are now considered to have been a crucial factor in the explosion of creativity in American art following the Second World War (see abstract expressionism).

-Tate has no works from the Federal Art Project itself.
-Illustrated here are later works by artists who worked on the FAP.
+Tate has no works from the Federal Art Project itself but some artists who featured are also in our collection.